dapr/quickstarts/tutorials/hello-kubernetes/README.md

 <!-- END_STEP -->

 This will spin down each resource defined by the `.yaml` files in the `deploy` directory, including the state component.

+  > **Note**: This will also delete the state store component.
+If the `--dev` flag was used for Dapr init, and you want to use the `dapr-dev-redis` deployment as state store, replace the `redisHost` value inside `./deploy/redis.yaml` with `dapr-dev-redis-master:6379` and also the `secretKeyRef`, `name` with `dapr-dev-redis`.
+Then run the command `kubectl apply -f ./deploy/redis.yaml`, to apply the file again.
+This will create a `statestore` Dapr component pointing to `dapr-dev-redis` deployment.

 ## Deploying your code